-Make sure the Daily Standup is worth of your time.
-Think of it as the catalyst to facilitate the work that the team is doing.
+Make sure the Daily Scrum is worth of your time.
+Think of it as the catalyst to facilitate the work that the development team is doing.
 Do you have Daily Standups?
 Do you think they worth the trouble?

 Interesting Links to read & references: